Pages

 In Classical Antiquity the lake was called Lychnitis Lacus, (Ancient Greek: Λυχνῖτις), meaning blue and transparent water.

-The lake's name has Sasanian origin and derives from Sivāng-e (Pahlavi/Middle Persian).
+The lake's name has Sasanian origin and derives from Pahlavi (Middle Persian) Sivāng-e/ Sivān.

-Notably, the name of Hrazdan River (Pahlavi: Hurazdān, Azerbaijani/ Turkish: Zangi/ Zanga çay), which flows out from the lake, is derived from the Middle Persian name Frazdān which is related to the Zoroastrian mythology.
-Frazdān is the name of the lake mentioned in the Avesta (Frazdānu).
-Frazdānu is composed of the elements "fraz“ elevated, high and "dānu“ river”.
+Notably, the name of the Hrazdan River (Pahlavi: Hurazdān, Azerbaijani/ Turkish: Zangi/ Zanga çay), which flows out from the lake, is derived from the Middle Persian name Frazdān, which is related to Zoroastrian mythology.
+Frazdān is the lake's name mentioned in the Avesta (Frazdānu).
+Frazdānu is composed of the elements "fraz“ elevated, high, and "dānu“ river. "

 The Russified name Sevanga originates from the Middle Persian Sivāng-e.